Chaitalykundu/Data-Engineer/02-SQL/Exercise/Udemy - 15 Days of SQL- The Complete SQL Masterclass 2025/Coding-Exercise/Questions.md

 # BETWEEN

 8. Write a single SQL query to find all transactions from the the table `sales` that occurred between `'2024-01-10'` and `'2024-02-10'`, inclusive.
 Display the transaction ID, date, and amount.
 Order the results by the date of the transaction.
 Make sure you return: `id`, `date`, `amount`.
 Order by the transaction date.

 &nbsp;

 &nbsp;

+# IN operator

+9. Write a single SQL query to select all distinct customer IDs who ordered either a 'Laptop', 'Tablet', or 'Smartphone'.
+Order the result by customer ID in ascending order.

+   - Table Name: `orders`
+   - Important Columns: `customer_id`, `product_name`

 &nbsp;